ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ------

-One downside of the migration is that debug builds are much slower now because more code is pure Rust.
+One downside of the migration to ggez is that debug builds are much slower now because more code is pure Rust.
 Something like 3-5 FPS on my notebook.
 But it's ok, I don't need debug builds often,
 I prefer debugging through logs anyway.
-And when I really need a debug build to track down something extremely strange, I can use cargo's yet unstable feature ["profile-overrides" unstable feature][profile_overrides].
+And when I really need a debug build to track down something extremely strange, I can use cargo's yet unstable feature ["profile-overrides"][profile_overrides].

 ```toml
 cargo-features = ["profile-overrides"]